pivotal/docs-tap/getting-started.md

 When a developer deploys a runnable resources with an image name that matches a name pattern in the policy and the image is unsigned:
-* **Expected result**: resource is not created and an error message is shown in the CLI output.
+* **Expected result**: resource is not created and an error message is shown in the CLI output or via API responses.

 When a developer deploys a runnable resource with an image name that does not match any patterns in the policy and the `AllowUnmatchedImages` feature gate is turned on:
-* **Expected result**: resource is created successfully and a warning message is shown in the CLI output.
+* **Expected result**: resource is created successfully and a warning message is shown in the CLI output or via API responses.

 When a developer deploys a runnable resource with an image name that does not match any patterns in the policy and the `AllowUnmatchedImages` feature gate is turned off:
-* **Expected result**: resource is not created and an error message is shown in the CLI output.
+* **Expected result**: resource is not created and an error message is shown in the CLI output or via API responses.

 The Supply Chain Security Tools - Sign component outputs logs for the above scenarios.
 To examine the logs the platform operator can run: